keropad/shopee-spendcheck/README.md

 ## Notes

-- Totals reflect only the orders currently loaded in the DOM.
+- The total amount displayed is based on the items currently loaded on the page.
-- For accuracy, scroll all the way down in your order tab ("To Receive", "Completed", etc).
+- Shopee loads more past purchases as you scroll down.
+This means the total shown only includes the products visible at that moment.
-- Calculations are based on `aria-label` content like `Order Total: ₱xxx`, so it's resilient to class name changes.
+- To get a more accurate total, scroll down to load more of your purchase history.

 ## Future Features